Skip to main content

 Listed reasonMeaning

-ResourcesThe cluster does not currently have the resources available to execute the job.
+ResourcesThe cluster doesn’t currently have the resources available to execute the job.

 PriorityOther jobs with a higher priority are preempting this job.
-When the higher-priority jobs are complete, this job will run.
+When the higher-priority jobs are complete, this job runs.

-DependencyOccurs when the --dependency flag is in use, and the job being waited on has not yet reached the required state.
+DependencyOccurs when the --dependency flag is in use, and the job being waited on hasn’t yet reached the required state.

 Running squeue sends a remote procedure call to slurmctld.
 To avoid overloading the Slurm Controller and impacting performance, limit squeue calls to the minimum necessary.